svgdotjs/svg.js/README.md

 var polygon = draw.polygon('10,20 30,40 50,60');
 ```

 Polygon strings are exactly the same as polyline strings.
-There is no need to close the shape as the first and last point will be automatically connected.
+There is no need to close the shape as the first and last point will be connected automatically.

 ### Path